kevinOlivet/CrackingTheCodingInterview/README.md

 the original string.
 You can assume the string has only uppercase and lowercase letters (a - z).

 1.7 Rotate an NxN matrix: Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degrees.
 (Can you do this in place?)

+1.8 Zero Matrix: Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are set to O.